-HMIS data system and/or other relevant data and systems
+Rating & Ranking Sub-Committee

 Support of the HUD NOFA competitive process and collaborative application

-Regional Homeless System performance measures and metrics

-Review of Longitudinal System Analysis (LSA), Stella Performance Measures (SPM), Point in Time Count (PITC) and Housing Inventory Count (HIC)

-Review of HUD CoC and ESG program monitoring and grievances of any corrective

-action or final funding recommendations of any competitive process the Advisory Board may be party to; and

-Make recommendations to the Advisory Board for changes in CES or HMIS systems

-that require Advisory Board and/or FM approval

-Report out to the Advisory Board at least annually

-Create a strategic annual plan with the CoC Lead Agency staff to calendar activities and areas of focus for the committee.

 Veteran’s Consortium: The purpose of this group will be to continue to provide regional leadership on the issue of Veteran homelessness, review data and address challenges, and coordinate the effort to end Veteran homelessness across San Diego County.
 The committee aligns its work with the strategies within the United States Interagency Council on Homelessness's Federal Criteria and Benchmarks for Achieving the Goal of Ending Veteran Homelessness.
 These include identifying all Veterans experiencing homelessness, providing shelter immediately to any Veteran experiencing unsheltered homelessness who wants it, providing service-intensive transitional housing only in limited instances, building capacity to quickly move Veterans into permanent housing, and addressing Veterans who are at-risk of homelessness.
 The committee also coordinates efforts with the CoC's involvement and activities within the national Built for Zero initiative with Community Solutions focused on measuring an end state on Veteran homelessness across the CoC.

-Governance Committee: The committee evaluates and recommends changes to improve the Continuum of Care’s structure and ensure it is meeting the mission.
+Governance Advisory Committee: The committee evaluates and recommends changes to improve the Continuum of Care’s structure and ensure it is meeting the mission.
 The Governance Advisory Committee reviews Advisory Board member nominations and provides recommendations to the Advisory Board; annually reviews the Charter and provides recommendations to the Advisory Board and FM; and reviews Board policies and makes recommendations to the Advisory Board.

-Ad Hoc Committees: Periodically, the Advisory Board needs to complete specific, time limited tasks in order to comply with regulatory demands or to advance its goals and objectives.
+4.2.6 Ad Hoc Committees: Periodically, the Advisory Board needs to complete specific, time limited tasks in order to comply with regulatory demands or to advance its goals and objectives.
 At the request of the Advisory Board, a temporary Ad Hoc Committee may be formed to complete the identified task or address a specific need identified by the Advisory Board.
 These groups perform specific functions associated with completion of the task and are guided by and report to one of the established Continuum of Care groups which may include the Advisory Board or a Committee.
-As of the Spring of 2021, the following Ad-Hoc Committees have been established:
+As of the Spring of 2022, the following Ad-Hoc Committees have been established:

-The Youth Action Board (YAB) was formed in 2016 and adopted into the CoC in 2019 to advise the CoC on policies related to preventing and ending youth homelessness and to ensure a continuous youth voice within the CoC to support the Youth Homelessness Demonstration Program (YHDP) and the San Diego County Coordinated Community Plan to Prevent and End Homelessness (CCP).
+Youth Action Board (YAB) was formed in 2016 and adopted into the CoC in 2019 to advise the CoC on policies related to preventing and ending youth homelessness and to ensure a continuous youth voice within the CoC to support the Youth Homelessness Demonstration Program (YHDP) and the San Diego County Coordinated Community Plan to Prevent and End Homelessness (CCP).